aptech/docs/docs/CR-dbGetTables.rst

         .. csv-table::
             :widths: auto

-            ":code:`"Tables"`", "All tables visible to the user.
+            ":code:`Tables`", "All tables visible to the user.
 This is the default value."
-            ":code:`"System Tables"`", "Internal tables used by the database."
+            ":code:`System Tables`", "Internal tables used by the database."
-            ":code:`"Views"`", "All views visible to the user."
+            ":code:`Views`", "All views visible to the user."
-            ":code:`"All"`", "All of the above."
+            ":code:`All`", "All of the above."

     :type type: string: